sandzp/pizza_angle_prediction/readme.md

 The rescale function also rescales the label coordinates.

 NB: Due to time constraints, I decided to just normalize the image dimensions of each image.
 In some instances the aspect ratios are altered, which potentially causes a change in the angle of the pizza slice.

-Given more time, I would work on a solution to this.
+Inference can be run on the normalized data, and there is a function in the dataloader class ('transform_pred_to_normal') which rescales the keypoints back to the original height and width of the image before pre-processing.

 ```python